vladimirvivien/dapr-examples/03-pubsub/README.md

 ```

 The result is a JSON payload showing the status of the order.
-Note that the ID for the order has a UUID suffix attached to it now.
+Note that the order id has now UUID suffix attached to it now.

 ```json
 {"order":"order-e4e6240e-62a4-496d-9e2f-b20f4f5bab0b", "status":"received"}